Visits to the dentist can wreak havoc on your wallet, especially if you stop in for anything beyond routine care.

 - Whip out the scissors: Down to the last drop?
 Cut the tube open with a pair of scissors to access the remaining paste.

-Too lazy to do the legwork?
-Take a look at the comprehensive list of toothpastes that have been accepted by the ADA.
+Finally, look at the comprehensive list of toothpastes that have been accepted by the ADA.
 You will find that multimillion-dollar marketing campaigns and hefty price tags don’t necessarily equate to higher-quality products.

 What’s your experience with bargain toothpaste?
 Let us know in the comments below or on our Facebook page.